D- 97-04: Application, procedures, issuance and use of a Permit to Import under the Plant Protection Act

-- contained within a research laboratory / facility, grown in a green house or if plant material field planted by a researcher with the appropriate academic qualifications who is an employee of the research organization or institution; and
+- contained within a research laboratory / facility, grown in a green house or if plant material field planted by a researcher with the appropriate academic qualifications who is an employee of the research organization or institution

-- safeguarded, treated or disposed (e.g. incinerated, autoclaved) of in accordance with the Permit to Import conditions upon completion of the research project, unless the importer is authorized by the CFIA to maintain the material for further propagation or as part of a collection or a reference bank.
+- safeguarded, treated or disposed (for example, incinerated, autoclaved) of in accordance with the Permit to Import conditions upon completion of the research project, unless the importer is authorized by the CFIA to maintain the material for further propagation or as part of a collection or a reference bank

 When applying for an import permit for scientific research purposes, the permit applicant must provide the CFIA with an outline / description of the proposed research project.